Visiting Makara Cemetery

 Search the online map

-Or view the Makara Cemetery Plot Map (290KB PDF)
+Or view the Makara Cemetery section map (3.5MB PDF)

 - There is very limited internet coverage at the cemetery.